Deserter's Songs

 Deserter's Songs is the fourth studio album by American rock band Mercury Rev, released in late September 1998.
 British music magazine NME named Deserter's Songs album of the year for 1998.
 Limited edition copies of the album came in a brown cardboard envelope-like package, with a stamp on the cover postmarked with the release date, as well as two art postcards.

-The success of this album was a pleasant surprise for the band.
+The success of this album was a surprise for the band.
 After the commercial failure of their previous album See You on the Other Side, which frontman Jonathan Donahue considered to be the band's best album, they decided to make one more record entirely for themselves, ignoring commercial influences, and expecting to split up shortly afterward.
 Surprisingly, Deserter's Songs was their most successful album, bringing them popularity in the UK and Europe, also making a smaller mark in the US.